 Choosing a vendor with the right software backed by a qualified and available support team will lead to the biggest impact from your recognition software investment.

-The ability to implement a solution into existing tools, customise program rules, and implement predictive analytics helps administrators to mold and adapt a program around specific organisational goals.
+The ability to implement a solution into existing tools, customize program rules, and implement predictive analytics helps administrators to mold and adapt a program around specific organizational goals.
 These culture-changing features include:

 It’s vital to ensure that your recognition software can integrate with existing company platforms and tools.
 These integrations (see chart for examples) bridge the gaps by working within or in conjunction with tools that employees already use as part of their daily routines.